jayqi/data-analysis-tools/data-analysis-tools.md

 1. **Always try Google** -- If you need something, try googling it.
 Chances are that something will turn up.
 2. **Keep it simple** -- Simple systems usually work better than complicated ones.
-3. **Minimum viable products** -- Learn quickly.
+3. **Speed to value and iteration** -- Learn quickly.
 Test your ideas.
 Fail fast.
-4. **Consider sustainability** -- Sustain value over time.
-Product needs to be easily maintainable (possibly by others).
+4. **Consider sustainability** -- Product needs to be easily maintainable (possibly by others).
 Following best practices are important for this.